njoubert/MaraudersMap/README.md

   One: Helping you find what you're looking for
        "achieve your goals", one might say

-  Two: Create a space for serendipidy, immediacy, and impomtu adventure
+  Two: Create a space for serendipidy, immediacy, and impromptu adventure
        "discovering the unexpected", one might say.
 ```